 Three Rivers Acupuncture

 Acupuncture is a classical system of medicine that sees the human being as part of the whole of nature, not separate.
-From this place of observation the Meridian system or 经络 (jīngluò) in Chinese, was discovered.
-The original Chinese word for Meridian literally translates to warp and weft which implies that we are woven into the whole and the whole woven into us.
+From a place of witnessing the natural cycles of the environment the Meridian or channel system: 经络 (jīngluò) in Chinese, was discovered.
+The original Chinese word for Meridian literally translates to warp and weft which implies that we are a woven or braided being.
 Although as humans, in a modern world it is very easy to forget this connection.
 Acupuncture aims at returning us back to this place of balance, cutting through stuckness to help us become more integrated and this integration begins with self; the integration of all aspects of our being, mind, body, and spirit.

 In modern life, it is easy to forget this connection.
 We become distracted and disconnected from our bodies, our emotions, and our sense of purpose.
-Acupuncture offers a return: a way to restore balance, move through stagnation, and become more integrated.
-It does not impose healing from the outside, but gently reminds the body of its own innate capacity to heal and harmonize.
+Acupuncture offers a realignment: a way to restore balance, move through stagnation, and become more integrated.

 The Movement of Circle